 Carlton is served by 2 schools, including 2 primary.
 The average ICSEA score is 1045, which is around the national average of 1,000.
 Public transport access includes 53 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Melbourne LGA is higher than average at 23,998 incidents per 100,000 population.

-From an investment perspective, Carlton offers a gross rental yield of 2.1%, rated as low yield.
+Looking at the investment signals, Carlton shows a gross rental yield of approximately 2.3%, rated as low yield.
 Property prices are above the state median ($1.4M/$875K), placing it in the premium segment.
 The price-to-income ratio of 20.7x is considered stretched.
 House prices have moved -7.3% year-on-year.
+Population growth of +3.7% year-on-year points to strong growth demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.